 When and how do I submit my motion?

 You will need to submit your motion a few weeks before Conference starts, usually 5-8 weeks.
 Emergency motions and amendments can be submitted up to a few days before Conference.
 And procedural motions can be submitted at any time.

-The deadlines for our 2020 Conference are at the dates and times listed below:
+The deadlines for our 2021 Autumn Conference are at the dates and times listed below:

-- 23rd February (6pm): Deadline for Topical Motions and Amendments.
+- Thursday 30th September (1pm): Deadline for Topical Motions and Amendments to Motions.